 Doing so enables us to remain emotionally connected even when physically apart.

 Thankfully, there are many useful online platforms to facilitate this kind of group work remotely.
-For an in-depth breakdown of different online coaching tools, be sure to check out our dedicated post.

 Throughout this post, we’ve looked at several templates available through the platform Quenza, which is gaining increasing popularity among coaches and other helping professionals around the world.